Iterable

 We’ll confirm ingestion and backfill windows once your first drop/share is available.

-Section titled “Setting copy in Iterable’s user properties”Make an API call to JustAI’s Generate API and set the copy onto the Iterable user profile.
+Section titled “Set copy in Iterable user properties”Make an API call to JustAI’s Generate API and set the copy onto the Iterable user profile.

-Section titled “Setting copy in Chameleon.io’s user properties”We can call the endpoint https://api.chameleon.io/v3/observe/hooks/profiles with the follow sample body:
+Section titled “Set copy in Chameleon user properties”Call the endpoint https://api.chameleon.io/v3/observe/hooks/profiles with a body like: